MKme/xnode/README.md

 Working now:
 - Builds for `t-watch2020-v3-s3`.
 - Flashes to the LilyGO Watch Gen3 / ESP32-S3 target.
+- Exposes the XNODE BLE bridge to XTOC and XCOM with `sync`, `location`, `meshtastic`, `basemap`, `mapOverlay`, `newsNotifications`, and `ble` capabilities.
+- Installs the active XTOC/XCOM tactical map raster as the watch basemap in SPIFFS and selects `offline from watch flash` on the watch.
+- Replaces the active basemap cleanly with `clearBasemap` plus a streamed `mapTile` upload, so stale seed or old tiles do not bleed into the current map.
+- Persists the installed basemap center, zoom, and projection zoom so the same map returns after reboot.
+- Displays local position, shared location, Meshtastic position updates, and XTOC/XCOM overlay markers on the tactical map.
+- Supports watch markers for team members, mesh nodes, SITREPs, CONTACTs, TASKs, CHECKINs, resource requests, assets, zones, missions, events, phase lines, Sentinel, and routes.
+- Uses host-projected `mapX`/`mapY` marker placement when provided, with Web Mercator lon/lat projection as the fallback.
+- Keeps markers aligned while zooming and panning the installed watch-flash basemap.
+- Persists synced overlay markers in `/spiffs/osmmap/overlays.jsonl` and reloads them when the map opens or the watch reboots.
+- Applies replacement overlay syncs transactionally: existing markers stay visible until the expected replacement batch arrives; an intentional zero-count replacement clears the cache.
+- Stores XTOC/XCOM pushed news and alert items in the XNODE alerts app, with the watch-side `show pushed news` toggle.
+- Keeps the launcher functions active for messages, mesh, Tac Map, media player, Alert Summary, and watchface manager.
-- Inactivity timeout now returns the T-Watch S3 build to standby instead of leaving it awake indefinitely.
+- Inactivity timeout returns the T-Watch S3 build to standby instead of leaving it awake indefinitely.
-- T-Watch S3 standby now uses the LilyGo `ext1` touch wake path on `BOARD_TOUCH_INT`.
+- T-Watch S3 standby uses the LilyGo `ext1` touch wake path on `BOARD_TOUCH_INT`.
-- Display timeout settings now use a real `15..300` second range again. `300` is five minutes, not a hidden never-sleep mode.
+- Display timeout settings use a real `15..300` second range. `300` is five minutes, not a hidden never-sleep mode.
-- Accepts one installed XNODE basemap tile in watch flash.
-- Shows that installed tile in the map app without switching to stale old tiles.
-- Zoom buttons scale the same installed image instead of loading another map.
-- Markers stay aligned with the map image as zoom changes.
-- Map panning works in watch-flash mode.
-- Map swipe direction is corrected only inside the map view.

 Known limits:
 - Watch-flash mode is a single installed raster tile, not a multi-tile slippy engine.
 - Zoom is image scaling around the installed tile center.
 - Panning is constrained by the visible image bounds.
+- The watch keeps up to 96 overlay markers; when full, the oldest marker slot is reused.
+- The active watch basemap is one current image, not a stored library of selectable maps.
+- SPIFFS is small, so host-side tooling must keep the installed raster compact.

 ## Watch screens